How Do I Play TriadCity?

 That's it.
 Simply type your command, then press enter; and read the messages in the game and chat panels.
 Not too tough, eh?

 Of course, you'll need to learn the commands.
 That's not too tough either: there are only about twenty that are really critical, and the good news is, they make reasonably good sense.
-"Look door" means "look at the door; "say hi there!" means "say the words 'hi there!' out loud".
+"Look door" means "look at the door"; "say hi there!" means "say the words 'hi there!' out loud".
 Simple.
+You can also type everyday English if memorizing commands isn't your thing.
+"Look at the door" works just fine.
+Or you can use built-in shortcuts: "l door".
+Or you can define aliases: "alias ld look door" lets you type "ld" from then on.
+After a few minutes it's very straightforward.

 The Command Reference lists every available command; you can find it here.
 You should read the section titled "Basic Commands" before starting.
 You'll have more fun if you learn the other commands eventually too; but you can do that as you go along.